Skip to content

 orgloop start starts the runtime as a long-running daemon process.
 It manages all source polling internally — poll intervals are declared in the YAML spec, not in external schedulers.
 This single process replaces N separate pollers/LaunchAgents/cron jobs.

-Under the hood, start creates a Runtime instance, starts the HTTP control API, then calls runtime.loadModule() with the resolved connectors.
+Under the hood, start creates a Runtime instance, starts the HTTP control API, resolves connectors, and loads the project config.
 The CLI’s resolveConnectors() dynamically imports all referenced connector packages and instantiates source/actor instances.
 If a connector package is missing, the CLI suggests pnpm add <package>.
-The OrgLoop class still works as a backward-compatible wrapper for library mode.

 Terminal window